timyates/netty-openssl-perf-test/README.md

 - `-Pjdk` -- to use the JDK SSL provider instead of the OpenSSL one
 - `-Psize=XX` -- where XX is the size in MB for the file endpoint

 To run the `empty` test, the `file` test with a 5MB payload and the `file` test with a 20MB payload, you just need to execute the `runProfiling.sh` bash script.
+6 tests will be run in total, as the 3 tests will be run against OpenSSL and the JDK ssl implementations.

 JMeter result dashboards will be created in `build/jmeter-reports`